Dismiss Modal

 Kelsey Dobbins

-Kelsey Dobbins, PharmD, BCPS, BCCCP, is a Clinical Staff Pharmacist at WakeMed, primarily staffing in the Cardiothoracic Surgery ICU and the Cardiac ICU.
-She is a graduate of the University of North Carolina Eshelman School of Pharmacy.
+Kelsey Dobbins, PharmD, BCPS, BCCCP is the Cardiology Critical Care Clinical Specialist and the Coordinator for the PGY2 Critical Care Pharmacy Residency program at WakeMed Health & Hospitals.
+She serves as a preceptor for both pharmacy students and residents on their General Critical Care, Cardiology Critical Care, and/or Cardiothoracic Surgery ICU rotations.
+Kelsey is a graduate of the University of North Carolina Eshelman School of Pharmacy.
 She completed her PGY1 Pharmacy Practice and PGY2 Critical Care Pharmacy residencies at WakeMed.
 During her PGY2 residency, Kelsey completed a teaching certificate program through UNC Eshelman School of Pharmacy.
-Her research in residency focused on multimodal analgesia in non-surgical critically ill patients and anticoagulation in patients with COVID-19.
-Current areas of interest include advanced heart failure, optimizing sedation/analgesia, prevention and management of ICU delirium and antimicrobial stewardship.
+Her research in residency focused on multimodal analgesia in non-surgical critically ill patients and anticoagulation strategies in patients with COVID-19.
+Current areas of interest include Enhanced Recovery After Surgery (ERAS) protocols, preoperative anemia management in cardiac surgery patients, anticoagulation practices for percutaneous ventricular assist devices, and antithrombotic strategies post-bioprosthetic valve replacement.
 She is also a member of the Society of Critical Care Medicine (SCCM) and the American College of Clinical Pharmacy (ACCP).

 Email: kdobbins@wakemed.org.